peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Returns:</b>

-True if this type filter allows CBOR arrays and the given array index is allowed under this type filter; otherwise, false.
+ `true`  if this type filter allows CBOR arrays and the given array index is allowed under this type filter, otherwise,  `false` .

 ### ArrayLengthMatches